 When you discover this cinema for the first time, you will find something magical about it and you will certainly return again and again.
 The beautiful fountain located at the small square just before the cinema building is like a sign that you are about to enter an unusual venue.
 Inside there are two screens and a cozy little café where you can drink a cup of tea or hot chocolate.
 The warm atmosphere of this place and a great choice of independent movies are all you need to fall in love with the art of cinema.

 Multiplex Cinema, Zlote Tarasy, Zlota Street

-Modern Multiplex Cinema in Zlote Tarasy will simply amuse you.
+Modern Multiplex Cinema in Złote Tarasy will make you smile.
 Beautiful venue, elegant bar, several screens, comfy seats and discount tickets for students.
-Cinema is located just across the road from Collegium Civitas in famous shopping center.
+Cinema is located just across the street from Collegium Civitas in a famous shopping center.